Zantedeschia rehmannii aka Red Calla Lily

 Red Calla Lily, Red Calla, Pink Calla

-How to care for Red Calla Lily
+How difficult is it to take care of Red Calla Lily

 Even if you don't have a green thumb, you can successfully care for Red Calla Lily due to its easy-going nature.